 1) What are the admission requirements for students who are applying to NCWC?

-First, students who are applying to NCWC should have taken the following courses in high school:
+Students who are applying to NCWC should have taken the following courses in high school as minimum standards:

 - 4 units in English

 - 3 units in Science

 A student who has taken the above courses will need to submit the following materials:

 - An admissions application, which can be found online at http://www.ncwc.edu/admissions/apply-today.
 A paper application can also be requested.

 - Official high school transcript.

 - Official SAT or ACT scores.